kubeedge/website/docs/advanced/debug.md

     ...
     ```

-    Then set all the iptables for multiple CloudCore instances to every node where apiserver runs.
-The cloudcore ips and tunnel ports should be obtained from the configmap above.
+    Then set all the iptables for multiple CloudCore instances to every node where the api-server runs.
+The CloudCore IPs and tunnel ports should be obtained from the configmap above.

     ```bash
     iptables -t nat -A OUTPUT -p tcp --dport $YOUR-TUNNEL-PORT -j DNAT --to $YOUR-CLOUDCORE-IP:10003